Taking Calcium: What's a Woman to Do?

 Food sources for calcium include:

 Dairy: yogurt, low-fat cheese and milk

 Produce: spinach, kale, broccoli, turnip greens, bok choy, black beans, oranges

 Other: sesame seeds, almonds

-*Clinical Trials conducted jointly by the University of Auckland, New Zealand; University of Aberdeen, UK; and Dartmouth Medical School, NH, USA.
+*Conducted jointly by the University of Auckland, New Zealand, University of Aberdeen, UK and Dartmouth Medical School, NH, USA.